-A study of Hybrid Electric Vehicles (HEV) and Electric Vehicles (EV).
+A study of HEV (hybrid electric vehicles) and EV (electric vehicles).
 Safety procedures will be strongly emphasized.
-Vehicle systems that will be covered: hybrid safety and service procedures, introduction to hybrid batteries and service, introduction to hybrid electric motors, generators, and controls, regenerative braking systems, introduction to hybrid vehicle transmissions and transaxles, hybrid vehicle heating and air conditioning, first responder safety and procedures, introduction to manufacturer scan tools, Hybrid vehicle diagnostic trouble codes.
-Prerequisites: AUT 101, AUT 106, AUT 107, AUT 109, AUT 110.
-Instructor approval required.
+Vehicle systems that will be covered: Hybrid safety and service procedures, introduction to hybrid batteries and service, introduction to hybrid electric motors, generators, and controls, regenerative braking systems, introduction to hybrid vehicle transmissions and transaxles, hybrid vehicle heating and air conditioning, first responder safety and procedures, introduction to manufacturer scan tools, hybrid vehicle diagnostic trouble codes.
+Prerequisites: AUT 206.